-In May 2017, 3M completed the related sale or transfer of control, as applicable of its identity management business to Gemalto N.V.
+In May 2017, 3M completed the related sale or transfer of control, as applicable, of its identity management business to Gemalto N.V.
 This business, with 2016 sales of approximately \$205 million, is a leading provider in identity management solutions, including biometric hardware and software that enable identity verification and authentication, as well as secure materials and document readers.
 In June 2017, 3M also completed the sale of its tolling and automated license/number plate recognition business, with annual sales of approximately \$40 million, to Neology, Inc. 3M's tolling and automated license/number plate recognition business includes RFID readers and tags, automatic vehicle classification systems, lane controller and host software, and back office software and services.
 It also provides mobile and fixed cameras, software, and services in automated license/number plate recognition.
 3M received proceeds of \$833 million, or \$809 million net of cash sold, and reflected a pre-tax gain of \$461 million in the second quarter of 2017 as a result of these two divestitures, which was reported within the Company's Safety and Graphics business.

-In June 2017, 3M agreed to sell its electronic monitoring business to an affiliate of Apax Partners, for \$200 million, net of cash sold and subject to closing and other adjustments.
+In October 2017, 3M sold its electronic monitoring business to an affiliate of Apax Partners for \$200 million, net of cash sold and closing and other adjustments.
 This business, with annual sales of approximately \$95 million, is a provider of electronic monitoring technologies, serving hundreds of correctional and law enforcement agencies around the world.
-This sale is expected to close in the second half of 2017, subject to customary closing conditions, regulatory approvals and consultation or information requirements with relevant works councils.
-The Company expects a pre-tax gain of approximately \$100 million as a result of this divestiture that will be reported within the Company's Safety and Graphics business.
+3M expects to reflect a pre-tax gain of approximately \$100 million in the fourth quarter of 2017 as a result of this divestiture, which will be reported within the Company's Safety and Graphics business.

-The aggregate operating income of these four preceding divested businesses was less than \$20 million in 2016.
-The approximate amounts of major assets and liabilities associated with disposal groups classified as held-for-sale as of June 30, 2017 were not significant and, as of December 31, 2016, included the following:
+The aggregate operating income of these divested businesses was less than \$20 million in 2016.
+The approximate amounts of major assets and liabilities associated with disposal groups classified as held-for-sale as of September 30, 2017 were not significant and, as of December 31, 2016, included the following: